topology (point-set topology, point-free topology)

 Morphisms of coherent spaces are continuous maps such that preimages of compact open subsets are again compact.

 Passing from a coherent space to its lattice of compact open subsets establishes a contravariant equivalence from the category of coherent spaces to the category of (bounded) distributive lattices.
+Thus, the category of coherent spaces are equivalent to the category of Priestley spaces and the category of coherent locales.

 A coherent space is Hausdorff if and only if it is a Stone space.
-Under Stone duality for coherent spaces, this corresponds to the fact that in a distributive lattice LL every element has a complement if and only if LL is a Boolean algebra.
+Under Stone duality for coherent spaces, this corresponds to the fact that in a distributive lattice every element has a complement if and only if is a Boolean algebra.

 In particular, restricting the Stone duality equivalence between coherent spaces and distributive lattices to Stone spaces and Boolean algebras recovers the classical Stone duality.